How Long Does It Take for Antibiotics to Work?

 When to Call Your Doctor

-- No improvement after 48–72 hours of taking antibiotics
+- No improvement after 48–72 hours

-- Symptoms are getting worse instead of better
+- Symptoms getting worse despite taking antibiotics

 - New symptoms develop (rash, severe diarrhea, difficulty breathing)